cdauth/json-stream-es/README.md

 Each value anywhere the JSON document can be a synchronous value, a promise that resolves to a value, or a sync/async function returning a value.
 Each value can also be an object stream (created by `objectStream()`), an array stream (created by `arrayStream()`) or a string stream (created by `stringStream()`) (see [stream generators](#stream-generators) for details).
 String streams can also be used as property keys inside object streams.
 The stream creators accept an `Iterable`, an `AsyncIterable` or a `ReadableStream` data source.

-The stringified JSON stream created by `JsonStringifier` is a `ReadableStream<string>`.
+The stringified JSON stream created by `stringifyJsonStream` is a `ReadableStream<string>`.
 Since most JavaScript methods work with `ReadableStream<Uint8Array>` instead, we can convert it using [`TextEncoderStream`](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoderStream) (Node.js >= 18 required).
 Here is an example of streaming the result in an Express app:
 ```typescript
 import { stringifyJsonStream, objectStream, arrayStream, stringStream } from "json-stream-es";
 import { Writable } from "node:stream";